mauriceaka/BACK-END-KANBAN/README.md

 •	Maurice AKA </br>
 •	Franck KOUAMELAN

-note that this would not be done without being served with the project submitted by our teacher Olivier BARAIS. </br>
+note that this work would not be done without having forked the project that our teacher gave us, sir <strong>Olivier BARAIS</strong>. </br>
-Thanks for your help!!!
+Thanks for your help and your time!!!